 When temperature-controlled commodities are scheduled for movement, multiple parties need to work in conjunction to maintain a constant temperature for the freight.
 To achieve this goal, the manufacturer needs to work with reputable carriers to schedule pick-ups so their products are not outside of the temperature 'danger zone'.
 Furthermore, carriers need to work with recipients, to schedule deliveries to ensure that the products are not sitting in a truck waiting on the customer to receive it.

-Throw in other shipping variables such as LTL depot transfers, distribution warehouses, and international shipping, and you have a whole new level of complexity.
 Planning any type of shipment is crucial, and even more so with temperature controlled shipments.

 Another major contributor to cold supply chain chaos is the incorrect handling of freight.

-When a shipper, receiver, storage depot, carrier, or other cold supply chain partner makes a mistake in the handling of temperature-controlled products, bacteria can spread and contaminate all other perishable products.
-Not only does this pose a health threat, but it also can quite possibly lead to legal issues.
+When any cold supply chain partner makes a mistake in the handling of temperature-controlled products, bacteria can spread and contaminate all other perishable products.
+Key parties include:

 Technology has helped improve the efficiency and safe movement of cold storage commodities.
 However, not all carriers have access to the latest and greatest temperature-controlled equipment.
 This introduces a potential problem with moving perishable commodities.